Service and Sacrifice

 Vermont in the Civil War Heritage Trail

-Explore museums, historic sites and exhibits that define Vermont’s important role in the American Civil War.
+Explore museums, historic sites and exhibits that define Vermont’s role in the American Civil War.
 The Vermont in the Civil War Heritage Trail follows US Route 7, South to North.
 Each site is a link to the crucial contributions Vermont made in the American “War Between the States.”

 Vermont and the Civil War Visitor Guide